mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-11-25-drawing-textures.md

 ### Adding Detail to the Bricks

 Add shadows to each of the bricks.
-Using a darker mix of the rusty brown from before (or a dark gray), paint shadow shape on the bricks.
-You don't want to cover the entire brick, just one of the corners depending on where the light is positioned.
+Using a darker mix of the rusty brown from before (or a dark gray), paint shadow shapes on the bricks.
+You don't want to cover the entire brick, just one of the corners depending on where the light is positioned in the scene.

 ![Screenshot of adding shadows to bricks]({{ site.url }}/images/paper-53-bricks-brush-shadows.jpg)